Pima County Community College District

 B. Responsibilities of the Association officers shall be as follows:

-- President – The President shall preside over the meetings of the Board of Directors and the general membership, appoint an active member to a vacant officer position in accordance with Article IV Section 4.A., chair the Meet and Confer Committee, and may serve as an ex-officio member of each of the other standing committees.
+- President – The President shall preside over the meetings of the Board of Directors and the general membership, appoint an active member to a vacant officer position in accordance with Article IV Section 4.A., serve as the AERC representative, and may serve as an ex-officio member of each of the other standing committees.
 The President shall represent the Association before the public, either personally or through delegates, perform all other functions usually attributed to this office, serve as the Association’s representative to the Governing Board or appoint someone to serve in the President’s absence, provide regular reports at Staff Council meetings and establish communication protocol.
 The President is required to approve all expenditures of the association that exceed $100 or any yearly agreements.

 - President Elect – The President-Elect shall perform the functions usually attributed to the office of Vice President.
 The President-Elect shall conduct Association elections and perform other duties as the President may suggest, complete the President’s term of office if the President steps down during his/her term of office, and then serve as President for the next term as originally elected.
 The President-Elect may also represent the President at Staff Council or Board of Governor meetings.
 The President-Elect will chair the Fiscal Review Committee and work with the Recording Secretary to ensure that communication of information is relevant, accurate, and timely.

 - Past President – The Past-President shall serve as an advisor to the President and the other officers of the Association.
 The Past-President shall serve as the chair for the By-Laws Committee.
 The Past-President may also represent the President at Staff Council or Board of Governors meetings.